andrasq/node-qnit/Readme.md

 - `--stop-on-failure, -b, --bail` - do not continue with the test suite if one of the tests fails
 - `-s MS, --slow MS` - ms elapsed test time before reporting duration (default 0, all tests)
 - `-t MS, --timeout MS` - ms idle timeout to wait for a test to call done() (default 2000)
-- `-V, --version` - print the qunit version and exit
+- `-V, --version` - print the qnit version and exit

 Options can also be specified in a file `qnit.conf` in the test directory in whitespace-delimited command-line syntax (newlines are treated as spaces).